uggedal/bare/README.md

 ### sh

-mksh (with patches for better vi mode support and simple completion system).
+ash or potentially mksh (with patches for better vi mode support and simple completion system).

 ### coreutils